 We also assessed the gross morphology of the dorsal, lateral and ventral epithelia in tongue cryosections from mutants and controls.
-In general, despite induction of ectopic taste buds, lingual epithelium is normally structured in SHHcKI mutants.
-In control and SHHcKI mice, FFP, readily identifiable via nuclear counterstain, are found predominantly on the dorsal surface of the tongue (Fig. S2A, B, arrowheads), while in SHHcKI-SOX2cKO mutants, FF taste buds were mostly absent (Fig. S2C).
-Dorsal, lateral, and ventral epithelia in control and SHHcKI tongues have well organized fungfiform and filiform papillae with discrete mesenchymal cores (Fig. S2D, E, G, H, asterisks), and there is a clear distinction between the basal epithelial layer and the lamina propria, i.e., connective tissue, below (Fig. S2D, E, G, H).
-In SHHcKI-SOX2cKO mice, however, papillary epithelial invaginations with mesenchymal cores virtually disappear, the epithelium appears to contain more cells, and the boundary between epithelium and lamina propria is indistinct (Fig. S2C, F, I).
-This disorganized phenotype is more severe in the lateral and ventral aspects of the tongue, where, in controls, taste buds do not typically reside.
+In general, despite induction of ectopic taste buds, lingual epithelium has a normal morphology in SHHcKI mutants.
+In control and SHHcKI mice, FFP, readily identifiable by nuclear counterstain, are found predominantly on the dorsal surface of the tongue (Fig. S2A,B, arrowheads), whereas in SHHcKI-SOX2cKO mutants, FF taste buds were mostly absent (Fig. S2C).
+Dorsal, lateral and ventral epithelia in control and SHHcKI tongues have well-organized FF and filiform papillae with discrete mesenchymal cores (Fig. S2D, E,G,H, asterisks), and there is a clear distinction between the basal epithelial layer and the lamina propria, i.e. connective tissue, below (Fig. S2D,E,G,H).
+In SHHcKI-SOX2cKO mice, however, papillary epithelial invaginations with mesenchymal cores virtually